longarms07/longarms07.github.io/README.md

 Initial work on the app began in the Mobile App Development class at New College of Florida, where we worked in teams to create proof-of-concept prototypes for the FLC.
 I was chosen to continue development and publish the commercial version of the application.

-For this project, I implemented the in-app SQLLite question databases as well as the Firebase account and online score database systems.
+For this project, I implemented the in-app SQLite question databases as well as the Firebase account and online score database systems.
 I designed the UX, put together the quiz flow, and added the ability to read reference material and toggle the Spanish versions of quiz questions.
 Time management and requirement gathering were also my resonsibilities.

 [Download on Google Play](https://play.google.com/store/apps/details?id=org.flc.staying_healthy.quizapp&hl=en_US&gl=US)